apache/db-jdo/README.txt

 - JNDI implementation
 - fscontext.jar and providerutil.jar
-The JDORI JNDI test case needs a JNDI implementation.
-To configure this please update the property jndi in ri11/project.properties to include all jars of your JNDI implementation.
+The JDORI JNDI test case in ri11 and fostore20 needs a JNDI implementation.
+To configure this please update the property jndi in ri11/project.properties and fostore20/project.properties to include all jars of your JNDI implementation.
 The properties file jndi.properties under ri11/test should define all the necessary properties of your JNDI implemenation.
 The defaults setting in project.properties and jndi.properties use Sun's File System Service Provider implementation (fscontext.jar and providerutil.jar) and